The Post Trip Review

 Aquaheat Hot Water System - Hot water systems have come a long way since we last looked into them and this system looks like a great addition to our camper.
 It can be used for showers or for washing up water and it has an inbuilt battery that can be used for at least 60 minutes of hot water.
 And we can recharge it from our solar panels or we can attach a propane cylinder.
 And its not physically that big.
 It would make showers a lot easier.

 Butane Blow Torch - This handy little device is great for starting the fire.
 No more matches and careful building the flame till it catches - instead hit it with a blow torch and instant mega flames.
-Michael got flame envy so we bought one at the first bunnings we came to.
+Michael got flame envy so we bought one at the first Bunnings we came to.